As an Amazon Associate I earn from qualifying purchases.

 The rivest are stamped with the proper font and the stitching is even and straight.

 The logo, while faint, is as it should be.
-As this is an older bag it has the “made in France” stamped on.
+As this is an older bag it has the “made in France” stamped on it.
 Many new bags don’t.

 Logos can either be stamped or printed depending on the model.

 The “O” is one of the major giveaways in knockoffs.
-On an authentic bags, the O is a near-perfect circle rather than a 0.
+On an authentic bag, the O is a near-perfect circle rather than a 0.

 Tag checks out.
 The liner looks and feels good.
 Check and check.